tretapey/raisincss/README.md

 }
 ```

-We alse con add the proper breakpoints:
+We also con add the proper breakpoints:

 - `.sm:has-{1 to 12}-columns` or
 - `.sm:has-{1 to 12}-rows` or